maitepv87/capstone-project-coursera/README.md

 - Wrapping routed content inside `<main>` for clarity and accessibility
 - Providing editorial closure in `<footer>`

-This structure improves onboarding, accessibility, and emotional clarity across the app.
+> 🧾 *This structure improves onboarding, accessibility, and emotional clarity across the app.*

+---

-### 🌐 Metadata & Open Graph Optimization
+## 🌐 Metadata & Open Graph Optimization

 The `index.html` file includes semantic and editorial metadata to support SEO and social sharing: